Skip to content

 Tip: Remember to download your Google Maps in advance, as the internet signal can be scarce in the mountains.

 On your way back to Seattle, you can make a pit stop in Georgetown for ice cream at Matcha Man.
-Their soft-serve is good, but the real treat is the cake-like fish cones—absolutely fantastic!
+Their soft-serve is good, but the real treat is the cake-like fish cones—they’re fantastic!

 Evening: Dinner Delights at Lupo